Myoko Ski Hire, Other Services

-Each of the main ski resorts of Myoko Kogen – Akakura Onsen, Akakan, Ikenotaira and Suginohara – have well developed services and facilities, some of which are run by private operators.
-The other Myoko Kogen ski resorts have more of a no frills approach to facilities.
+Each of the main ski resorts of Myoko Kogen – Akakura Onsen, Akakan, Ikenotaira and Suginohara – have well developed services and facilities, many of which are run by private operators, whilst Seki Onsen has more of a no frills approach to facilities.

 Myoko Ski Hire, Snowboard Rentals

-There are various Myoko ski hire shops if you don’t have your own ski or snowboard gear, or don’t want to take your equipment to Japan because you’re likely to max out on your airline baggage limit.
+There are various Myoko ski hire shops if you don’t have your own ski or snowboard gear, or don’t want to take your equipment to Japan because you’re likely to max out on your airline baggage limit (see should I take my own gear to Japan info).

-Many of the hotels also rent out ski and snowboard equipment, but the quality may be dodgy and you may end up with rear entry boots or something of similar vintage.
+Akakura Onsen has several shops for Myoko ski rentals and other equipment hire that is generally of good quality.
+Many of the Japanese hotels also rent out ski and snowboard equipment, but the quality may be dodgy and you may end up with rear entry boots or something of similar vintage.

 At Suginohara Ski Resort there is a shop as well as various other rental outlets.
-Seki Onsen has a rental shop, whilst there are also ski and snowboard rentals at Ikenotaira.
+Seki Onsen has a rental shop with limited gear, whilst there are also ski and snowboard rentals at Ikenotaira.

 [AdListings collection="Japan" category="Myoko Kogen" subcategory="Akakura Rentals"]